rwieruch/blog_robinwieruch_content/blog/react-dropdown/index.md

 export default App;
 ```

 Since a dropdown comes with a menu which gets visible upon clicking the dropdown (and invisible once it gets closed), we will render this dropdown menu as a list of buttons.
-Respectively to the open state -- which we have defined earlier -- the dropdown menu is either displayed or not:
+Respectively to the open state, the dropdown menu is either displayed or not by using a [conditional rendering](/conditional-rendering-react/):

 ```javascript{3,15-24}
 import * as React from 'react';